NetSPI/SQLC2/README.md

 So, the general idea is that as Azure SQL Server adoption grows, there will be more opportunity to use SQL Server as a control channel during pentests that looks kind of like normal traffic.
 SQLPS is a pretty basic proof of concept, but I think it’s functional enough to illustrate the idea.
 I know there are quite a few improvements to be made, but if you end up playing with it, I’d love to hear any feedback you have.

 # User Functions
 Below is a list of user functions that support the intended workflows.
-For more information check out the SQLC2 blog at https://blog.netspi.com/.
+For more information and a walkthrough of how to get started with SQLC2 setup check out the blog at https://blog.netspi.com/.

 |Function Name|Description |
 |:--------------------------------|:-----------|